Station LaneSeaton CarewHartlepool, TS25 1AXTel: 01429 278827

 Patients across Hartlepool and Stockton can access appointments at any of the listed sites.

-As well as our practice, there are many other local NHS services you can contact for health advice, information or treatment.
+There are also many other local NHS services you can contact for health advice, information or treatment.
 Before you do, remember that you can treat many minor ailments such as colds, coughs and indigestion by keeping a well-stocked medicine cabinet at home.
 We suggest you keep the following:

 Your local pharmacist will be able to give you free health advice at any time – you don’t need an appointment.
 Many pharmacies operate extended hours on a rota basis.